Mbodin/murder-generator/doc/tutorials/basic.md

 Before actually defining our own scenario element, why would you want to define a scenario element?
 This program is generating scenarios by combining scenario elements: the more diverse and interesting scenario elements are, the better the generated scenarios.
+Think of scenario elements as storylets: they represent some kind of scene that will bring something to the overall story.

 Great!
 So let us define a scenario element.